-The minutes of the meeting of the Board held on 23 April 2018 were confirmed as a correct record, and signed by the Chairman.
+The minutes of the meeting of the Joint Executive Advisory Board (EAB) held on 23 April 2018 were confirmed as a correct record, and signed by the Chairman.
+The reference in minute number 17 to the advancing redevelopment of North Street, Guildford, was raised.